OneRNGOneRNG is an entropy source / hardware random number generator (HWRNG), designed to be connected via USB to your computer.

 Buy it now

-The V2 OneRNG is currently for sale on the Moonbase Otago eshop.
-Unfortunately, only the internal version is in stock at the moment.
+The V3 external and V2 internal OneRNG are currently for sale on the Moonbase Otago eshop.
+Unfortunately, the programmer is not available at the moment.

 - Where can I get a OneRNG from? — The Moonbase Otago eshop is now taking orders